Four seniors enter a marketing competition to confront some of life’s most difficult issues.

 The film, Trade of Innocents, was filmed in some of the same locations that Summer spent time at while in Bangkok, and she could not have been more passionate about raising awareness for a movie that deals with the issues she came face to face with during her internship.

 Summer spent nine weeks living in Thailand working with The Well, which organizes outreaches with the purpose of “bringing women into the community of The Well by telling them about Jesus’ love for them, and God’s ultimate purpose for their lives.”
-The Well also offers basic job training and job placement to give the women another way of supporting their families.
+The Well also offers basic job training and career exploration to give the women another way of supporting their families.

 Though the outreaches were difficult, Summer says her boss at The Well taught her that “working in ministry means confronting things that you have no idea how to do and aren’t completely equipped for, and jumping in and giving them your best.”
 Summer learned how to “give God her best” in whatever came her way.

 “Wheaton taught me to never give up challenging my faith to answer life’s difficult questions.
 I learned the critical thinking to take an issue like sex trafficking and dissect its causes and consequences in an intelligent way, all the while maintaining compassion for all involved.
 Literally seeing the perpetrator and the victim as God’s children this summer made all the difference for the conversations and thoughts I carried in Bangkok.”

 “Although the friends I met in Thailand were not trafficked like the women and children in the movie, the fundamental evils of the sex industry are all the same, and my heart is truly set on campaigning against those evils.”